-How to tie The Atomic Stone
+How To Tie: The Atomic Stone

-“This large Stonefly Nymph is one of my favorites!
-It is dark and heavy and brings a lot of fish to the net.
-This Atomic Stone is a tricked-out version of the Kauffman’s stone created by Brian Hudspeth, an Umpqua Feather Merchants tyer out of the Pacific Northwest.
-Our version is altered slightly but still fairly true to his design.
-His addition of underbody weight and gills really make this pattern perform.
-The time and effort to tie this bug is well worth it!
-The Atomic Stone can be tied in sizes ranging from 04 down to 12 and is effective on any waterway where stoneflies are present.
-You may think of a large stonefly like this to be a summertime nymph but don’t be afraid to rig one on during the winter months.
-It is an excellent lead fly option that helps your rig find depth and turns a lot of opportunistic trout.”
+This large Stonefly Nymph is one of my all-time favorites!
+Dark, heavy, and highly effective, the Atomic Stone consistently brings fish to the net.
+This pattern is a tricked-out version of Kauffman’s Stone, crafted by Brian Hudspeth, a talented Umpqua Feather Merchants tyer from the Pacific Northwest.
+While our version has a few slight modifications, it stays true to his original design.
+The added underbody weight and gills make this pattern a top performer.
+The time and effort to tie this fly are absolutely worth it!
+You can tie the Atomic Stone in sizes ranging from 04 to 12, and it’s effective in any waterway where stoneflies are present.
+While large stoneflies are often thought of as summer nymphs, don’t hesitate to rig one up during the winter months.
+It’s an excellent lead fly option, helping your rig find depth and enticing opportunistic trout.

 Ingredients, Tools & Recipe

-One thought on “How to tie The Atomic Stone
+One thought on “How To Tie: The Atomic Stone

 1. I agree that this one will require some serious time at the vise but I’m going to give it a shot.
 Gathering the materials together and doing a little research, I believe that the original pattern calls for stripped black hackle stems for the antennae.
 Using biots, as you did, will make them a lot more visible.